acorn-io/runtime/docs/docs/39-Authoring Acornfiles/04-volumes.md

 In the above example both containers will have read-write access to the data in `volume://web-content`.

-A volume can be used exclusively in a side car if needed by only mounting it in the sidecar.
+A volume can also be exclusively mounted in a sidecar container.

 ## Ephemeral storage